DragonBox/u3d/README.md

 Some versions are known to have a different numbering, e.g. Linux 2017.1.0f3 is named 2017.1.0xf3Linux.
 Its `ProjectSettings/ProjectVersion.txt` will contain the Linux specific version.

-When referencing to a version on the CLI, u3d sanitizes these weird versions.
+When referencing to a version on the CLI, u3d normalizes these weird versions.
 For example, if you ask u3d to launch unity 2017.1.0f3 on Linux, you can use `u3d -u 2017.1.0f3` and it will find "2017.1.0xf3Linux".

 ### Unity build numbers